Shelter for Families with Children

 Attending and participating in life skills classes (nutrition, budgeting and parenting)

 Adults cleaning their unit & passing inspections

 Getting along with other families at the shelter

 By the end of week two you must be employed and working at least 35 hours per week

 Maintain your employment

 Not abiding by shelter rules can/will result in written warnings.
-The third warning you will be immediately released from our program and must vacate the premises.
+The third warning you will begin an informal hearing process that could result in formal eviction.